Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Gesture Phases Classification Using Sensor Data

-Table \ref{tab:casestudy_classification_states} also presents the posterior predictive performance of the four models estimated on the training data to an unseen testing story.
+Table \ref{tab:casestudy_classification_states} also presents the posterior predictive performance of the models (i)-(iv) estimated on the training data to an unseen testing story.
 The \HSMM provides an improved fit to the unseen data, particularly improving the one step ahead log predictive density, and introducing sparsity also improved predictive performance.
-Figure \ref{fig:data_training_vs_test} (C.1, C.2) display time varying state probabilities estimated by the \HSMM-\NLP model for both training and test stories, showing that our unsupervised model appears to successfully identify regime shifts between the rest position and gesture activities in a probabilistic manner.
+Figure \ref{fig:data_training_vs_test} (B.1, B.2) displays time varying state probabilities estimated by the \HSMM-\NLP model for both training and test stories, showing that our unsupervised model appears to successfully identify regime shifts between the rest position and gesture activities in a probabilistic manner.
+Section \ref{Sec:AdditionalGesturePhase} in Supplementary Material contains a graphical posterior predictive check consisting of the observations alongside 100 draws from the estimated posterior predictive \citep{gelman2006data}.